chen-bowen/Find_Bermuda_Option_Decision_Boundary/README.md

 Find Bermuda Option Decision Boundary

 The following script will generate the theortical optimal decision boundary for a Bermuda Option written on stocks that follows Geometric Brownian Motions.

+The graph is the average boundary generated using the following parameters